TanmayMudgal619/UntitledComics/README.md

 The Icognito Mode should be optimized.

 # Done
-Random Comic Option.
+Random Comic.

-All data is provided by api.mangadex.org .
+All data is provided by api.mangadex.org.